modulargaming/modulargaming/modulargaming/core/guide/modulargaming/module.md

 # Writing a module for Modular Gaming

 Modules are simply an addition to the [Cascading Filesystem](../kohana/files).
-A module can add any kind of file (controllers, views, classes, config files, etc.)
+A module can add any kind of file (controllers, views, models, classes, templates, config files, etc.)

 ## Setup